AccessPlus-FullTimeWebDev-Jan2023/csharp6-assignment-3-techjobs-mvc-Justin-Conner/ReadMeJustin.md

 TODO #4 - Loop over the search results to display all job fields.
 A) Create a loop to display each job passed in from the controller.
 B) Put the job results into a set of tables, similar to what you did for the List/Jobs.cshtml view.
+Task completion explanation
 ********************************************************************************************
+This code is an HTML view that displays a search form and a table of job search results.

+The first line specifies that the view model for this view is a list of Job objects.

+The <div> tag with class="container body-content" wraps the entire view and sets its style.

+<h1> tag with @ViewBag.title inserts the title specified in the ViewBag.

+The search form is a standard HTML form that sends a POST request to the "/search/results" URL when submitted.
+It has two form elements: a radio button group with the search categories specified in the ViewBag.columns object, and a text input for the search keyword.

+The input tag for the radio buttons has a name attribute set to "searchType" and a value attribute set to the key of the column.
+The checked attribute is set to true if the key is "all".
+The label tag for each radio button displays the corresponding column name.

+The <hr> tag is a horizontal line that separates the search form from the search results.

+The conditional statement @if (ViewBag.jobs != null) checks if there are any job search results to display.
+If there are, it creates an HTML table to display the results, with a table header row containing the table column headings specified in the ViewBag.tableChoices object, and a table body row for each job in the ViewBag.jobs list.
+The table body rows display the name, employer, location, core competency, and position type of each job.
+If there are no job search results to display, it displays a message "No results found" using the <p> tag.